Zigelzi/oiva/Docs/Design.md

 ## Player experience

 Sense of surprise.
-Player should feel the joy of discovering scooters from various places.
+Player should feel the joy of discovering scooters and powerups from various places.
+Restore the order.
+Player should feel that they're making a the city a better place for other people by parking the scooters.

 ## Problems